THE PATH TO GLORY

 This is what it means to be born again.
 A firstfruits of our personality, that which has been made alive by the Spirit of Christ, is caught up to God’s Throne in Heaven.
 From now on Jesus Christ is our Life.
 When He appears we shall appear with Him and assist in establishing the Kingdom of God on the earth.

-Because a firstfruits of our personality has been waved before the Lord, so to speak, our entire personality is holy and our immediate family is holy.
-This is the principle of the firstfruits.
+Like the offering of firstfruits in the Old Testament, a firstfruits of our personality has been waved before the Lord, so to speak, causing our entire personality to be holy as well as our immediate family.

 Our body has its own ideas about how we should live.
 But we do not owe the body anything that we should live according to its desires.
 Why not?
 Because our body is dead because of sin and its desires are not to be respected.

 If we are faithful in putting the impulses of our body to death, through the Spirit of God, we will be prepared to receive the redemption of our body at the coming of the Lord.
 If, however, we are not faithful in putting the impulses of our body to death, we will not receive the redemption of our body at the coming of the Lord.
 Then we do not know what to expect in the future.
-We shall have to wait until Christ makes a decision concerning us.
-We have not been a faithful steward with that which has been given to us.
+We must wait until Christ makes a decision concerning us.
+We have not been a faithful steward with what has been given to us.
 We have allowed our robe to remain dirty.

 This can happen, you know.
-"You will say to me I have done this thing and that thing in Your name.
+“You will say to me, I have done this thing and that thing in Your name.
 But I will say, ‘I never knew you!
-Get away from me!’"
+Get away from me!’”
+(Luke 13:27).

 Judgment must begin at the household of God, Peter tells us.
 This is what is taking place today.
 The Holy Spirit is pointing out the graveclothes that are binding us.
 Now we must confess these as sin and turn away from them by the help the Lord gives us.